Submachine gun

+In the 20th century, the submachine gun was developed during World War I (1914–1918) as a close quarter offensive weapon, mainly for trench raiding.
+At its peak during World War II (1939–1945), millions of submachine guns were made for assault troops and auxiliaries whose doctrines emphasized close-quarter suppressive fire.
+New submachine gun designs appeared frequently during the Cold War, especially among special forces, commandos and mechanized infantrymen.
+Submachine gun usage for frontline combat decreased in the 1980s and 1990s.

 Name

 There are some inconsistencies in the classification of submachine guns.
 British Commonwealth sources often refer to SMGs as "machine carbines".
-Other sources refer to SMGs as "machine pistols" because they fire pistol-caliber ammunition, for example, the MP-40 and MP5, where "MP" stands for Maschinenpistole ("Submachine gun" in German, but cognate with the English term "Machine pistol").
-However, the term "machine pistol" is also used to describe a handgun-style firearm capable of fully automatic or burst fire, such as the Stechkin, Beretta 93R and the H&K VP70.
-Also, personal defense weapons such as the FN P90 and H&K MP7 are often called submachine guns.
-In addition, some compact assault rifles, such as the Colt XM177 and HK53, have been historically referred to as submachine guns as they served in the latter's role.
+Other sources refer to SMGs as "machine pistols" because they fire pistol-caliber ammunition, for example, the MP-40 and MP5, where "MP" stands for Maschinenpistole ("submachine gun" in German, but cognate with the English term "machine pistol").
+However, the term "machine pistol" is also used to describe a handgun-style firearm capable of fully automatic or burst fire, such as the Stechkin, Beretta 93R, Glock 18, and the H&K VP70.
+Furthermore, personal defense weapons such as the FN P90 and H&K MP7 are a subset of submachine guns.